gregoryguillou/terraform-api/docs/INSTALLATION.md

 ## Other considerations

-Installing the Terraform Deck on other Cloud Provider or on-premises should not be too difficult.
+Installing the Terraform-deck on other Cloud Provider or on-premises should not be too difficult.

 Remarks: